asrulsibaoel/typescript-dependency-injection/README.md

-# Kalimat.ai Warehouse #
+# Example of DI Container & Class Injector #

-The Warehouse System for Kalimat.ai.
+The example of class Injector

 ### Requirements ###